Traditionally Modern Food

 • Soak rice for 1 hour and discard the water

-• In a cooker separator take rice, 3 cups of water, few drops of sesame oil, 1 tsp of ghee, and required salt; pressure cook for 2 whistles and let the pressure subsides naturally
+• In a cooker separator take rice, 3 cups of water, few drops of sesame oil, 1 teaspoon of ghee, and required salt; pressure cook for 2 whistles and let the pressure subsides naturally

 • After the steam comes down transfer the cooked rice into a wide tray and drizzle little oil and fluff the rice